ProfessorNova/PPO-Car/README.md

 ![Demo Gif](https://github.com/ProfessorNova/PPO-Car/blob/main/docs/demo.gif)

-The configuration for this run is listed below.
+The configuration for this run is listed at the end.
 The training process took about 35 minutes.

 ---